-Globalization is economically transforming the world, as national borders become increasingly irrelevant before the global flow of money and goods.
-But globalization also has a great impact on cultures across the globe, as products from Coca-Cola to Facebook, and ideas from human rights to ideals of beauty to ideologies of terrorism, and epidemics such as covid-19 intrude everywhere.
+ANTH 2520/UGEC2990 Spring 2024 Globalization and Culture Lecture: Tuesday 2:30-4:15, NAH 115 Teacher: Gordon Mathews, cmgordon@cuhk.edu.hk Room 410 NAH Tutors: CHEN Tiankuang, tiankuangchen@outlook.com and ABITEW Fekadu Malede fekma2de@gmail.com Tutorials: We will mostly follow the existing tutorial schedule, although we have some flexibility Introduction Globalization has been economically transforming the world, as national borders become increasingly irrelevant before the global flow of money and goods.
+But globalization also has a great impact on cultures across the globe, as products from Coca-Cola to Facebook, and ideas from human rights to standards of beauty to ideologies of terrorism and viruses such as covid-19, intrude everywhere.
 This transforms the meanings of culture, as increasingly we no longer belong to a society based in a certain place, but to a global society, and a global "cultural supermarket."
-This course examines how globalization is transforming the meanings of culture in today's world.
+This course examines how globalization has been transforming the meanings of culture in today's world.
+Course Objectives The course objectives are to enable you to:

-Course Objectives

-The course objectives are to enable you to: